Eve-positional languages: putting order into B\"uchi automata: Proofs from

-We finally observe the minimality of $s$ in $G$, as all the transitions of $s$ are incomparable: there is no strict subset of $s$ that still generates the missing transitions (which belong to $t$). \end{proof}
+We finally observe the minimality of $s$ as a generator, as all the transitions of $s$ are incomparable: there is no strict subset of $s$ that still generates the missing transitions (which belong to $t$). \end{proof}

 \knowledgenewcommand\tA[1][A]{\cmdkl{\mathrm{t_{#1}}}}